jkeohan/rctr-2-14-22/w03d05/lifting-state.md

 Clicking on any small image will assign the big image the same image url.

-You may or may not have worked on this already so here is a [working CodeSandbox](https://codesandbox.io/s/rctr-9-8-20-react-cities-base-solution-k8jfb) of the app which we will use as our starter code.
+You may or may not have worked on this already so here is a [working CodeSandbox](https://codesandbox.io/s/rctr-react-cities-base-solution-iqcwj3) of the app which we will use as our starter code.

 <img src="https://i.imgur.com/LI6KqAI.jpg" width=300/><br>

 It consists of a single `App` Component and one instance of `state` which keeps track of the last image clicked.
 Since all functionality lives in one Component there is currently no need to `lift state`.

-In order to `lift state` were going to have to add some additional Components.
-For this design it seems the following Components would be appropriate:
+In order to `lift state` we need to add some additional Components.
+For this design it seems the following Components would work for our design:

 - BigImage
 - SmallImage